Mahabali/Apprtc-swift/README.md

+# Deprecated - Code base no longer will be updated.
+Thanks for your support

 # Apprtc-swift
 Apprtc code written in Swift 2 with Video Mute, Audio Mute, Rotation support.
 Refer to [my blog](https://mobilitysolutionsexpert.wordpress.com/) for more details